 Open topic with navigation

-For a given database, hosting each transaction engine and storage manager on a separate machine typically gives better performance despite the added network latency.
-You should benchmark both configurations (TE and SM on same system and on different systems).
+For a given database, hosting each Transaction Engine (TE) and Storage Manager (SM) on a separate machine typically gives better performance despite the added network latency.
+You should benchmark both configurations, comparing the TE and the SM on same system versus having each and on a separate).
 For an overview of NuoDB architecture, see NuoDB At a Glance.

-Give NuoDB processes as much memory as possible (see
+Set NuoDB processes to have as much memory as possible (see

 mem Database option), but do not set the

 mem option so high that swapping occurs.

 journal-sync-method database option defines the file system synchronization mechanism to be used when the journal needs to ensure the durability of a transaction commit.
 The synchronization method has been specifically tuned for each supported operating system.

 kernelfile system synchronization method is the fastest but requires a battery backed disk controller.
 The